How hard is it to walk to Everest?

 Bharat Thapa | December 1, 2017

-Walking up to the tallest mountain on the earth – Mt.
+Walking up to the highest mountain on the earth – Mt.
 Everest, it’s an achievement, true!
 But the journey, it’s the hardest aspect of the achievement, this phase can be wrong from case to case.
 It’s true that walking to the heights of eight thousands is not a joke but it may not be that tough as people think it to be.
 You will have to walk throughout the days of trekking.
 Sometimes it’s going to be uphill and sometimes downhill through some remote and wild areas.
 But then if you are comfortable walking long routes then walking won’t be a problem.
 So, we Himal Eco Treks team is here to answer the frequently asked questions from the clients – How hard is it to walk to the Everest?

 Every people have their own habits and endurance capacity.
 What is easy for one can be the most difficult task for the other and vice versa.
 Generally speaking, trail to Mt.
 Everest is comparatively easy and well paved than the other off the beaten tracks in Nepal.
 Owning to its popularity, the trail to Mt.
 Everest is frequently visited therefore you can expect to find good accommodation and food in the lodges available here.
 Similarly, the path is full of people so you will not feel deserted or homesick.
 But the major difficulty one can face is to struggle with the gain in elevation.